olegpolivin/pruningExperiments/Results.md

 to do additional training of the converged student neural network distilling teacher network.

 Here are the results:
-- ``FLOPS`` compression coefficient is 32 (the student model is 32 times smaller in terms of FLOPS).
+- ``FLOPS`` compression coefficient is 42 (the student model is 42 times smaller in terms of FLOPS, down to 21840 multiply-add operations from 932500).
-- ``Model size`` compression coefficient is 2 (the student model is 2 times smaller in terms of size)
+- ``Model size`` compression coefficient is 3 (the student model is 3 times smaller in terms of size)
-- ``Accuracy`` of the retrained student model is 0.9718, only ~ 1% lower than the original one.
+- ``Accuracy`` of the retrained student model is ``0.9276``, which is a tiny bit better than the original student network.

 I would say that knowledge distillation is definitely worth a try as a method to perform model compression.

 ## Bibliography with comments

 1. The code to calculate FLOPs is taken from [ShrinkBench repo](https://github.com/JJGO/shrinkbench) written by the authors of the [What is the State of Neural Network Pruning?](https://arxiv.org/abs/2003.03033) paper.
 The authors are Davis Blalock, Jose Javier Gonzalez Ortiz, Jonathan Frankle and John Guttag.
 They created this code to allow researchers to compare pruning algorithms: that is, compare compression rates, speed-ups and quality of the model after pruning among others.
 I copy their way to measure ``FLOPs`` and ``model size`` which is located in the ``metrics`` folder.
-It is necessary to say that I made some modifications to the code, and all errors remain mine and should not be attributed to the author's code.
+It is necessary to say that I made some minor modifications to the code, and all errors remain mine and should not be attributed to the author's code.
 It is also important to add that I also take the logic of evaluating pruned models from this paper.
 All in all, this is the main source of inspiration for my research.

 2. The next important source is this [Neural Network Pruning PyTorch Implementation](https://github.com/wanglouis49/pytorch-weights_pruning) by Luyu Wang and Gavin Ding.
 I copy their code for implementing the high-level idea of doing pruning:
    - Write wrappers on PyTorch Linear and Conv2d layers.